-Email: contact@nalresearch.com
+Email: Support@Nalresearch.com

-Technical documents are also available to download on NAL Research's website www.nalresearch.com in the Support > Documentation & Downloads section.
+Technical documents are also available to download on NAL Research's website www.nalresearch.com.

-APPENDIX A: AT INTERFACE
+12 APPENDIX A: AT INTERFACE

-A.1 COMMAND TYPES
+12.1 COMMAND TYPES

-The A3LA-RG employs two principal types of AT commands: basic and extended.
+The A3LA-RM employs two principal types of AT commands: basic and extended.
 The two types have differing syntax used to query and adjust their settings.
 They also have unique reference standards.
 A specific basic AT command is used to reference S-registers and query and adjust their settings.
 Its syntax is similar to that of extended AT commands.

-A.2 BASIC COMMANDS
+12.2 BASIC COMMANDS

 Basic commands are industry standard and originally developed for Hayes-compatible PSTN modems.
 In many cases, basic commands consist of a single ASCII alpha character.
 In other cases, a special character precedes the alpha character.
-Prefix characters used in A3LA-RG basic commands include &, \, \, \, and .
+Prefix characters used in A3LA-RM basic commands include &, $\$, %, and .

 Most alpha characters in basic commands are followed by a numeric parameter, n.
 To adjust its setting, a basic command is entered with the appropriate numeric value of n.
-If the numeric parameter n is omitted from the basic command entry, a value of zero is assumed for n.
+Note that if the numeric parameter n is omitted from the basic command entry, a value of zero is assumed for n.
 For example, ATXn is set to a value of 4 by entering ATX4, whereas it is set to value of 0 by entering either ATX0 or ATX.

 To query a basic command setting, enter the AT&V command to view the active configuration of a group of basic commands.
 Some basic commands listed in this document are marked with "No action, compatibility only."
-In these cases, the basic command is accepted in the same fashion as it is with other modems, but has no effect on the operation of the A3LA-RG, because it has no meaning in the Iridium environment.
+In these cases, the basic command is accepted in the same fashion as it is with other modems, but has no effect on the operation of the A3LA-RM because it has no meaning in the Iridium environment.

-A.3 EXTENDED COMMANDS
+12.3 EXTENDED COMMANDS

-Extended commands perform actions or set parameters that extend the capability of the A3LA-RG beyond that which is allowed by basic commands.
-In some cases, they were designed for the GPS receiver, encryption, lock-up monitoring, and non-PSTN networks such as the GSM network.
+Extended commands perform actions or set parameters that extend the capability of the A3LA-RM beyond that which is allowed by basic commands.
+In some cases, they were designed for non-PSTN networks, such as the GSM network.

 Most extended commands include a prefix of + followed by a single alpha character.
-Prefixes used in A3LA-RG extended commands include +C, +D, +G, +I, and +S. Extended commands designed specifically for Iridium products include a -MS prefix.
+Prefixes used in A3LA-RM extended commands include +C, +D, +G, +I, and +S. Extended commands designed specifically for Iridium products include a -MS prefix.
 Most extended commands include three alpha characters after the prefix, but some commands include just one or two alpha characters after the prefix.

 Some extended commands have a single execution mode.
 No further syntax is added after the prefix and body of the command.
-For example, AT+GSN is entered as shown to query the A3LA-RG for its assigned serial number (i.e., IMEI).
+For example, AT+GSN is entered as shown to query the A3LA-RM for its assigned serial number (i.e., IMEI).
 Some extended commands incorporate a test mode to query their range of valid responses.
 Some extended commands incorporate set, read, and test modes.
 For example, AT-MSVTR is entered as AT-MSVTR=n in set mode to enable/disable receipt of DTMF messages.
 It is entered as AT-MSVTR? in read mode to query its current setting and is entered as AT-MSVTR=? in test mode to query its range of valid settings.
 Extended commands are grouped as shown below.

-- Extended Cellular Commands:
+Extended Cellular Commands:

 - +C prefix

 - Used for GSM cellular phone-like functions

-- Standards: ETSI specifications GSM 07.07 [7] and GSM 07.05 [8]
+- Standards: ETSI specifications GSM 07.07 [2] and GSM 07.05 [3]

-- Extended Data Compression Commands:
+Extended Data Compression Commands:

 - +D prefix

 - Used for data compression

-- Standard: V.25ter [6]
+- Standard: V.25ter [1]

-- Extended Generic Commands:
+Extended Generic Commands:

 - +G prefix

-- Used for A3LA-RG issues such as identities and capabilities
+- Used for A3LA-RM issues such as identities and capabilities

-- Standard: V.25ter [6]
+- Standard: V.25ter [1]

-- Extended Interface Control Commands:
+Extended Interface Control Commands:

 - +I prefix

 - Used to control the DTE interface

-- Standard: V.25ter [6]
+- Standard: V.25ter [1]

-- Extended Short Burst Data Commands:
+Extended Short Burst Data Commands: